coralogix/workshops/docs/otel/manual-instrumentation/index.md

 `python`
 - Generates metrics and exports directly to an OpenTelemetry collector
 - Example is for host deployment- see the other examples for how to containerize
+- Metric generated is: `latest_random_number`

 `go-logs-metrics`
 - Golang app
 - Generates metrics and logs directly to an OpenTelemetry collector
 - Can be run on host and has k8s deployment example as well
+- Metric generated is: `random-metrics-app`

 `ruby-logs-metrics`
-- Golang app
+- Ruby app
 - Generates metrics and logs directly to an OpenTelemetry collector
 - Can be run on host and has k8s deployment example as well
+- Metric generated is: `operation_duration_seconds`